bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 The intuition behind Theorem 3 follows directly from the central limit theorem.
-For a given interval :math:`[s, t]`, the value of :math:`X(t) - X(s)` is the sum of infinitesimally small independent, identically distributed partitions or in other words IID random variables (doesn't have to be normally distributed).
+For a given interval :math:`[s, t]`, the value of :math:`X(t) - X(s)` is the sum of infinitesimally small independent, identically distributed partitions, or in other words IID random variables (doesn't have to be normally distributed).
 Thus, we can apply the central limit theorem and get a normal distribution (under some mild conditions).